cyberark/secretless-broker/sidecar-injector/charts/cyberark-sidecar-injector/README.md

 ### Mandatory TLS

 Supporting TLS for external webhook server is required because admission is a high security operation.
-As part of the installation proceed, we need to create a TLS certificate signed by a trusted CA (shown below is the Kubernetes CA but you can use your own) to secure the communication between the webhook server and apiserver.
+As part of the installation process, we need to create a TLS certificate signed by a trusted CA (shown below is the Kubernetes CA but you can use your own) to secure the communication between the webhook server and apiserver.
 For the complete steps of creating and approving Certificate Signing Requests(CSR), please refer to [Managing TLS in a cluster](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/).

 ## Installing the Chart